vonajs/vona/packages-docs/guide/essentials/api/model.md

 Vona Model has cache enabled by default, making the system high performant by default

-Model supports `secondary cache`/`mem cache`/`redis cache`. `redis cache` is used by default.
+Model supports `two-level cache`/`mem cache`/`redis cache`. `redis cache` is used by default.
 Because `redis cache` can maintain data consistency in distributed scenarios, while `mem cache` has a delay in synchronizing data in distributed scenarios.
-If business data changes infrequently, you can use `mem cache` or `secondary cache` to achieve higher performance
+If business data changes infrequently, you can use `mem cache` or `two-level cache` to achieve higher performance

 How to set cache configuration: